downingbots/ALSET/README.md

 </p>

 Lessons from PR2-Lite:
   - PR2-Lite isn't light.
 ROSwell is a much better size.
-PR2-Lite was an excellent platform for the team of advanced high-school kids who largely designed, coded and built it though (with lots of mentoring.)
+PR2-Lite was an excellent platform for the team of advanced high-school kids who largely designed, coded and built it (with mentoring.)
   - ROS has a huge learning curve, but I've been using it since C-turtle days.

 Lessons from ROSwell: